Masters of Arts in Folklore, August 2011

 February 2008-July 2014, Alton Bay, NH

-Taught place-based American literature, creative writing, history, and folklife undergraduate courses for intensive spring semester program; Researched, developed, and implemented class curriculum and program administration
+Taught place-based American literature, creative writing, history, sound, and folklife undergraduate courses for intensive spring semester program; Researched, developed, and implemented class curriculum and program administration

 Director & Editor / Longhouse Scholars Program